 Usually, to get out of a core update, first, you have to discover what the quality problems on your website are, and then you have to repair them.
 Finding and repairing quality problems is an arduous and challenging task unless you have our audit at the ready.

-What Should Be Included in an SEO Audit Report?
+What Should Be Included in an SEO Audit Checklist?

-There are things that MUST be included in an SEO audit report.
+There are things that MUST be included in an SEO audit checklist.
 These include the following:

 A list of your website’s pages.